-- budgetary process. - f.
-Any unexpended fees shall be considered gaming revenues and shall be used in accordance with Section 38 of this Act. - 2.
-Operational Fees - a.
+- a.
 The Treasurer shall adopt preliminary rates for gaming operations fees prior to the beginning of each fiscal year based upon the approved budget for the Commission and, if deemed necessary, shall modify those rates at any time during the fiscal year. - b.
 The Gaming Commission shall establish a schedule of fees to be paid to the Nation by each operation regulated under this Act.
-Fees shall be paid to the Nation on a monthly basis. - 3.
-Penalties - a.
+Fees shall be paid to the Nation on a monthly basis.

+3. Penalties

+- a.
 Failure by any vendor or facility to pay the fees imposed under the schedules established by the Gaming Commission shall, subject to the regulations of the Gaming Commission, be grounds for denial or revocation of the approval of any permit or license issued the licensee. - b.
 The Gaming Commission may assess a fine on any vendor or facility for failure to pay any prescribed license fee. - i.
-Any assessed fines shall be collected by the Nation to be used in accordance with Section 38 of this Act and shall not be considered a part of the Gaming Commission budget. - B. Gaming Commissioner Compensation - 1.
+Any assessed fines shall be collected by the Nation to be used in accordance with 4 CNCA $\S$ 38 and shall not be considered a part of the Gaming Commission budget. - B. Gaming Commissioner compensation - 1.
 The annual compensation, payable monthly, of the Gaming Commissioners shall be determined as a part of the annual budget appropriation. - 2.
 In no event shall compensation be based on a percentage of net profits from gaming operations of the Nation. - 3.
 Members are eligible to be reimbursed for actual expenses incurred for Gaming Commission business, including necessary travel expenses, in addition to their monthly compensation.